-where Y is the admittance, measured in siemens Z is the impedance, measured in ohms alternating current - skin effect frequencies the skin depth becomes much smaller.
+Y is the admittance, measured in siemens

+Z is the impedance, measured in ohms

+alternating current - skin effect

 Skin effect is the tendency of an alternating electric current (AC) to become distributed within a conductor such that the current density is largest near the surface of the conductor, and decreases with greater depths in the conductor.
 The electric current flows mainly at the "skin" of the conductor, between the outer surface and a level called the skin depth.